2025 Dartmouth Big Green football team

-The 2025 Dartmouth Big Green football team represents Dartmouth College as a member of the Ivy League during the 2025 NCAA Division I FCS football season.
-The Big Green is led by third-year head coach Sammy McCorkle and plays home games at Memorial Field.
+The 2025 Dartmouth Big Green football team represented Dartmouth College as a member of the Ivy League during the 2025 NCAA Division I FCS football season.
+The Big Green were led by third-year head coach Sammy McCorkle and played home games at Memorial Field.

 Preseason

 Preseason poll

 On August 4, 2025, the Ivy League announced the preseason poll.
 The Big Green were selected to finish in second place, behind Harvard.